djplaner/memex/docs/sense/CASA/design-of-vue-lj-casa-5.md

 - [x] hide orchestrate and parts of configure when not learning journal
 - [ ] Implement cljConfigure
 - [ ] Implement cljOrchestrate

+## cljCreatePrompt

+- [ ] identify the data/API required to create a ???
+- [ ] implement a lib/create???.ts file
+  - [ ] defines a type/class for the data/API
+  - [ ] Implements the async call to the API to create the learning journal
+- [ ] link it to the component
+    - [ ] use the type to guide creation of the form
+    - [ ] identify the other data required to scaffold form completion
+    - [ ] interact with the async call to create and report progress/end result

+## cljCreateLearningJournal

+- [ ] identify the data/API required to create a ???
+- [ ] implement a lib/create???.ts file
+  - [ ] defines a type/class for the data/API
+  - [ ] Implements the async call to the API to create the learning journal
+- [ ] link it to the component
+    - [ ] use the type to guide creation of the form
+    - [ ] identify the other data required to scaffold form completion
+    - [ ] interact with the async call to create and report progress/end result

 ## cljCreateGroups